Kathie Lee Gifford & Hoda Kotb ‘In The Dark’ About ‘Today’ And Megyn Kelly Plans

 — E!
 News (@enews) February 22, 2017

-In a separate Radaronline report, a source claimed Kathie Lee Gifford and Hoda Kotb were “sick” of being treated like dirt.
+In a separate RadarOnline report, a source claimed Kathie Lee Gifford and Hoda Kotb were “sick” of being treated like dirt.
 No one was informing them about what was going on with Megyn Kelly.
-When Hoda adopted her new baby, she took maternity leave and Kathie Lee was in the U.K. for her son’s graduation.
-The two left Today in a lurch, but were in no hurry to come back despite NBC being desperate to get someone who could bring in good ratings.
+When Hoda adopted her new baby, she took maternity leave, and Kathie Lee was in the U.K. for her son’s graduation.
+The two left Today in a lurch but were in no hurry to come back despite NBC being desperate to get someone who could bring in good ratings.

 The insider told the celebrity news source that given the morale, neither Hoda nor Kathie Lee were rushing right back.